yingboli/QiangHomepage/content/research.md

     -  Personal preferences over different product offerings are a basic constituent of consumer privacy.
 We study how a profit-driven online platform designs its recommender system in response to different regulatory levels of privacy protection.
 We find that the opt-out privacy protection does not hinder the platform’s profitability nor the user’s surplus when compared to unprotected privacy.
 However, the self-disclosure option, which offers users the highest autonomy over their privacy, may lead to algorithmic discrimination, whereby the disadvantaged minority in the society are restricted or deprived of access to potential valuable opportunities.

-* [Audit and Remediation Strategies in the Presence of Evasion Capabilities](http://www.utdallas.edu/~sxw163830/papers/Evasion.pdf), with [Francis de Véricourt](https://faculty-research.esmt.berlin/person/francis-de-vericourt/bio) and [Peng Sun](https://faculty.fuqua.duke.edu/~psun/bio/).
-(Minor revision at *Operations Research*)
+* [Audit and Remediation Strategies in the Presence of Evasion Capabilities](http://www.utdallas.edu/~sxw163830/papers/Evasion.pdf), with [Francis de Véricourt](https://faculty-research.esmt.berlin/person/francis-de-vericourt/bio) and [Peng Sun](https://faculty.fuqua.duke.edu/~psun/bio/), *Operations Research*, forthcoming.

     - In a continuous-time dynamic mechanism design framework, we formulate a principal's problem of seeking to uncover and remedy an issue that occurs to an agent at a random point in time.
 Only the agent observes the issue’s occurrence and can evade the principal's audits.
 We find that the principle should implement a cyclic auditing and remedial cost-sharing mechanism.
 Importantly, each auditing cycle features a deterministic no-audit period followed by a random exponential audit.